WilcyWilson/Linux-Tips/BasicLinuxCommands/README.md

 ```

 - You need the root password to access the root user
-- You can access other users similarly
+- You can access other users in the system similarly

 ## Common Top Level Directories and its Usage in a Linux Operating System